Password Hash Sync for UW Entra ID uw.edu domain

 Among those options, the password hash sync (PHS) is unique in that it can be pre-configured & provisioned so that if your preferred authentication method fails or has significant issues, you can quickly fall back to PHS as the preferred method.

-Both the Azure AD native and PHS options have a significant benefit in that Microsoft checks user accounts (with these methods configured) for known compromised credentials.
+Both the Entra IDnative and PHS options have a significant benefit in that Microsoft checks user accounts (with these methods configured) for known compromised credentials.
 If found, Microsoft raises a security alert (and can automatically disable, if desired).

 Some Microsoft product features do not work with specific primary authentication methods.
-For example, Azure AD Domain Services, a feature that has been determined is needed by UW customers, can not be enabled without either having Azure AD native or PHS enabled.
-The existing UW configuration prohibits use of Azure AD Domain Services, and minimally, we’d need to enable optional PHS.
+For example, Entra ID Domain Services, a feature that has been determined is needed by UW customers, can not be enabled without either having Entra ID native or PHS enabled.
+The existing UW configuration prohibits use of Entra ID Domain Services, and minimally, we’d need to enable optional PHS.

-Microsoft has an Azure AD based self-service password reset (SSPR) capability, which is capable of working with all of the primary authentication methods.
+Microsoft has an Entra ID based self-service password reset (SSPR) capability, which is capable of working with all of the primary authentication methods.

 - Microsoft security protections for password hash sync are sufficient for UW concerns.